Robert-Ciborowski/Dermabox/README.md

-# Dermabox - by Team Smurfers-On-Rails
+# Dermabox - by Team Redbull-On-Rails
 Detects atopic eczema in babies.
 Used by 3rd-world midwifery nurses.

 ## Inspiration